Cert-Manager is a very popular open source

 Cert-Manager to your

-Click this button to install a Kubernetes 1-Click Application.
+Click the Deploy to DigitalOcean button to install a Kubernetes 1-Click Application.
 If you aren’t logged in, this link will prompt you to log in with your DigitalOcean account.

 In addition to creating Cert-Manager using the control panel, you can also use the DigitalOcean API.
 As an example, to create a 3 node DigitalOcean Kubernetes cluster made up of Basic Droplets in the SFO2 region, you can use the following